WillsonPat/speechma-tts-simple-cli/README.md

-# Speechma-API
+# speechma-tts-simple-cli

 This repository provides a Python program that uses the Speechma API to convert text into speech.
 It allows users to select from multiple voices, dialects, and languages, and bypasses the 2000-character limit by splitting the input text into manageable chunks.
-The program sanitizes the text, handles punctuation for better speech flow, and saves the resulting audio in MP3 format.
+The program sanitizes the text, handles punctuation for better speech flow, and plays the audio as soon as it is received.
+Multiple chunks are played sequentially without overlap.

 ## Features